Visual explanations of machine learning model estimating charge states in quantum dots: Abstract

 \section{Abstract}

-Charge state recognition in quantum dot devices is important in preparation of quantum bits for quantum information processing.
-Towards auto-tuning of larger-scale quantum devices, automatic charge state recognition by machine learning has been demonstrated.
-In this work, we propose a simpler method using machine learning and pre-processing.
-We demonstrate the operation of the charge state recognition and evaluated an accuracy high as 96\%.
-We also analyze the explainability of the trained machine learning model by gradient-weighted class activation mapping (Grad-CAM) which identifies class-discriminative regions for the predictions.
-It exhibits that the model predicts the state based on the change transition lines, indicating human-like recognition is realized.
+Charge state recognition in quantum dot devices is important in the preparation of quantum bits for quantum information processing.
+Toward auto-tuning of larger-scale quantum devices, automatic charge state recognition by machine learning has been demonstrated.
+For further development of this technology, an understanding of the operation of the machine learning model, which is usually a black box, will be useful.
+In this study, we analyze the explainability of the machine learning model estimating charge states in quantum dots by gradient-weighted class activation mapping, which identified class-discriminative regions for the predictions.
+The model predicts the state based on the change transition lines, indicating that human-like recognition is realized.
+We also demonstrate improvements of the model by utilizing feedback from the mapping results.
+Due to the simplicity of our simulation and pre-processing methods, our approach offers scalability without significant additional simulation costs, demonstrating its suitability for future quantum dot system expansions.